Clover Go

 Payment Acceptance

-- Tap to Pay on iPhone: Accept contactless payments directly on your iPhone without the reader
+- Tap to Pay on iPhone: Accept contactless payments on the iPhone itself, without the reader

 Business Management

-- Inventory Tracking: Basic item management on Essentials plan
+- Item management: Basic item and inventory tracking on Essentials

-- Digital Receipts: Send via email or text
+- Digital receipts: Send by email or text

 | Feature | Clover Go | Square Reader | PayPal Zettle |